Friday, December 25, 2020

 Overall Score: 17.9 out of 20

 Want to read it?
-Best to get the collected edition, otherwise this epic fell in an awkward way meaning it was stretched over two Case Files, 24 and 25.
+Best to get the collected edition, otherwise this epic falls in an awkward way meaning it was stretched over two Case Files, 24 and 25.

 It's not all classic thrills at this top end of the ranking.
 Here's an epic from recent times that really hits the spot...